savoirfairelinux/django-vagrant-demo/README.md

 3. Vagrant ( http://www.vagrantup.com/ )
 4. Fabric ( http://docs.fabfile.org/ )

-Once you have all of this, all you need to do to run, from nothing, the project is:
+Once you have all of this, all you need to do to run the project from nothing is:

     $ git clone https://github.com/savoirfairelinux/django-vagrant-demo
     $ cd django-vagrant-demo/deploy